August 12, 2025

 If the Taylor series for f converges then \begin{aligned} f(X_n) - f(X_0) &= \sum_{j=0}^{n-1} f(X_{j+1}) - f(X_j) \\ &= \sum_{j=0}^{n-1} \sum_{k=1}^\infty f^{(k)}(X_j) (\Delta X_j)^k/k! \\ \end{aligned}

 Let f''(x) = 2/x^2 so f'(x) = -2/x + 2/z for some constant z and f(x) = -2\log x + 2x/z.
+Usually z is taken to be X_0 so the initial futures hedge is 0.
 Solving for the quadradic term gives

 \sum_{j=0}^{n-1} (\Delta X_j/X_j)^2 = f(X_n) - f(X_0) - \sum_{j=0}^{n-1} f'(X_j)\Delta X_j + O(((\Delta X_j/X_j)^3) The first two terms on the right hand side are the payoff of a European option, the static hedge.
 The terms in the summation are the payoffs of 2(1/X_j - 1/z) futures contracts on X entered into at time t_j, the dynamic hedge.

-Since f'''(x) = -4/x^2 the third order term is (2/3)(\Delta X_j/X_j)^3.
+Since f'''(x) = -4/x^3 the third order term is (2/3)(\Delta X_j/X_j)^3.

 The Carr-Madan formula is f(x) = f(z) + f'(z)(x - z) + \int_0^z f''(k) p(k)\,dk + \int_z^\infty f''(k) c(k)\,dk where p(k) = \max\{k - x,0\} and c(k) = \max\{x - k,0\}.